zhaoxin94/FACT/README.md

 ## FACT

+### Fork
+Adapt to my own environment and reproduce the results reported by the author!

 This repo provides a demo for the CVPR 2021 paper "A Fourier-based Framework for Domain Generalization" on the PACS dataset.

 To cite, please use: